maromcik/edumdns/edumdns/edumdns_web/README.md

 # edumdns_web

-Web interface component of the EduMDNS system, providing a user interface for administrators and users to interact with the system.
+Web interface component of the edumDNS system, providing a user interface for administrators and users to interact with the system.

 ## Overview